gamedaoco/battlepass-bot/README.md

 * `DATABASE_URL` - access to database, e.g. `postgres://user:pass@example.com:5432/dbname`;
 #### Discord
 * `*DISCORD_BOT_KEY` - bot key to connect to discord guild and track progress.
 Bot should be added to guild before that.
+* `DISCORD_FETCH_MESSAGES_SINCE` - specify time (in days), since which discord messages should be synced.
+All messages, which are older then this value, will be skipped.
+Default value is `2`.
 #### Chain
 * `*CHAIN_RPC_URL` - chain node URL.
 It will be used to track chain events, such as battlepass status updates or user activities.
 * `*GRAPH_URL` - graph URL.
 It will be used to fetch initial battlepass objects.